"Mars crew" played Counter-Strike to cool tempers

 "We are family members, we built a very close, solid relationship, We trust each other."

-Morukov and others warned the crew may struggle to adapt to normal life outside their 550-cubic-metre module.
+Morukov and others warned the crew may struggle to adapt to normal life outside their 550-cubic-meter module.

 "The hardest, riskiest part is over but the experiment is not.
 We will continue to study the crew ... we are responsible for the long-term consequences," said Anatoly Grigoryev, of the Institute of Biomedical Problems, which ran the study.